3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 Tenryu-ji Temple

-Traditional Japanese temple architecture is reflected in the Hojo—or main hall—which offers visitors another garden viewpoint and the Kuri—or temple kitchen—while traditional landscape architecture is highlighted in the Sogen Pond Garden.
-This is the primary fixture you’ll stroll around, in which you’ll notice a central pond surrounded by rocks, pine trees, and the scenic backdrop of the Arashiyama mountains.
-We were pretty templed out at this point and didn’t explore much beyond the gardens, but the overall complex includes several subtemples, halls, and other structures you may be able to access from here without paying the additional ¥300 building fee.
+Traditional Japanese temple architecture is reflected in the Hojo—or main hall—which offers another garden viewpoint and the Kuri—or temple kitchen—while traditional landscape architecture is highlighted in the Sogen Pond Garden.
+This is the primary fixture to stroll around, a central pond is surrounded by rocks, pine trees, and the scenic Arashiyama mountains.

 Gion District